 This event is supported by the Scottish Government, enabling us to offer all places to public and third sector delegates free of charge.

-The booking page and more information on the agenda will be available shortly.
 If you have any questions about the event, please get in touch with Lauren Blair.